Giorgos Kolokithas

 Giorgos Kolokithas (alternate spelling: Georgios and Kolokythas; Γεώργιος (Γιώργος) Κολοκυθάς; November 2, 1945 – March 2, 2013) was a Greek professional basketball player.
-He is considered one of the best scorers and players in Greek basketball history, and as a player, he had the nickname of "Basket Machine".
-He was named one of FIBA's 50 Greatest Players in 1991.
+He is considered to have been one of the best scorers and players in Greek basketball history, and as a player, he had the nickname of "Basket Machine".
+He was a member of the FIBA European Selection team in 1970.
+Kolokithas was named one of FIBA's 50 Greatest Players in 1991.

 Club career

 Kolokithas played in his club career with the Greek clubs Sporting and Panathinaikos.
-While playing with Panathinaikos, he won 4 Greek League championships (1967, 1969, 1971, 1972).
-He scored a total of 3,529 points in the Greek League, having a personal record game of 51 points.
-In 1964, 1966, and 1967, he was the Greek League Top Scorer.
+While playing with Panathinaikos, he won four Greek League championships, in the years 1967, 1969, 1971, and 1972.
+He scored a total of 3,529 points in the Greek League.
+His personal single-game scoring record in the Greek League was 51 points, which came in a game during the 1966–67 season.
+In the 1963–64, 1965–66, and 1966–67 seasons, he was the Greek League Top Scorer.

-In European-wide club competition, with Panathinaikos, he made it to the semifinals of the FIBA European Cup Winners' Cup (FIBA Saporta Cup) in 1969, and the semifinals of the FIBA European Champions' Cup (EuroLeague) in 1972.
-He was a member of the FIBA European Selection in 1970.
-He retired at age 28, after suffering a knee injury.
+In European-wide club competition, with Panathinaikos, he made it to the semifinals of the FIBA European Cup Winners' Cup in the 1968–69 season, and to the semifinals of the FIBA European Champions' Cup (EuroLeague) in the 1971–72 season.
+He was a member of the FIBA European Selection team in 1970.
+He retired from playing pro club basketball at the age of 28, after suffering a bad knee injury.

 National team career

-Kolokithas was a member of the Greek national team.
+Kolokithas was a member of the senior men's Greek national team.
 With Greece, he won two silver medals and two bronze medals at the Balkan Championship.
-He also played with Greece at the 1964 FIBA European Olympic Qualifying Tournament, where he averaged 13.9 points per game, at the 1965 EuroBasket, where he averaged 10.9 points per game, and at the 1967 Mediterranean Games.
+He also played with Greece at the 1964 FIBA European Olympic Qualifying Tournament, where he averaged 13.9 points per game, at the 1965 FIBA EuroBasket, where he averaged 10.9 points per game, and at the 1967 Mediterranean Games.

-At the 1967 EuroBasket, Kolokithas was the Top Scorer of the tournament.
+At the 1967 FIBA EuroBasket, Kolokithas was the Top Scorer of the tournament.
 During that tournament, he scored a total of 229 points, for a scoring average of 25.4 points per game.
 He also represented Greece at the 1968 FIBA European Olympic Qualifying Tournament, where he led the tournament in scoring, with an average of 22.8 points per game.

-At the 1969 EuroBasket, he was also the Top Scorer of the tournament.
+At the 1969 FIBA EuroBasket, he was also the Top Scorer of the tournament.
 At that tournament, he scored a total of 161 points, for a scoring average of 23.0 points per game.
 Overall, he had 25 caps (games played) at the FIBA EuroBasket, in which he scored a total of 492 points, for a scoring average of 19.7 points per game.

 In total, Kolokithas had 90 caps with the senior Greek national team, in which he scored a total of 1,807 points, for a scoring average of 20.1 points per game.
-In 1971, Kolokithas retired from Greece's national squad, after he scored 36 points in his last game, which was against Scotland.
+In 1971, Kolokithas retired from Greece's national squad, after he scored 36 points in his last national team game, which was against Scotland.